 For more than 20 years, the Humanitarian Congress Berlin has been debating, analysing, evaluating and developing the theory and practice of humanitarian action.
 It brings together leading experts from medical and humanitarian organisations, governments, and the media, as well as young professionals interested in humanitarian work.

-The #HCBerlin is hosted by Médecins du Monde / Doctors of the World, Médecins Sans Frontières / Doctors without Borders, the Berlin Chamber of Physicians and the German Red Cross, this year in cooperation with Oxfam.
-Learn more about our partners.
+Our congress is hosted by Médecins du Monde / Doctors of the World, Médecins Sans Frontières / Doctors without Borders, the Berlin Chamber of Physicians, and the German Red Cross, who are all committed to advancing the cause of humanitarian action.
+Learn more about our partners here.